aejsmith/kboot/documentation/gui.md

 --------

 KBoot provides a basic graphical boot menu.
 An icon is assigned to each menu entry, and the icons will be laid out horizontally on screen.
-A selection image is drawn below the currently selected menu entry.
+A selection colour or image is drawn over the currently selected menu entry.

 In addition to left/right to navigate the entries, the menu supports the same inputs as the text menu:

 * *F1* - Show configuration options for the currently selected entry.
-* *F2* - Enter the shell.
+* *F9* - Display the debug log.
-* *F10* - Display the debug log.
+* *F10* - Enter the shell.

 Usage
 -----

-To use the GUI menu you must provide an icon for each menu entry, and an image to use to highlight the current selection.
-Currently, only uncompressed TGA images are supported, with their origin set as top left.
+To enable the GUI menu, set the `gui` environment variable to true at the top level scope of the menu.
+There are 3 customisable elements to the GUI menu, all controlled by environment variables:

+* `gui_icon` - Specifies the path to an icon for an entry, set inside the entry scope.
+* `gui_selection` - Specifies how to highlight a selected entry, set at the top level scope of the menu.
+This can either be set to an integer, in which case it is interpreted as an RGB colour that will be filled in the area behind a selected entry's icon, or to a string, in which case it is a path to an image that is drawn behind the icon (centred on it).
+Defaults to `0xffffff`.
+* `gui_background` - Specifies the background of the menu, set at the top level scope of the menu.
+Can either be an integer RGB colour, or a path to an image that is drawn centred on the screen (no scaling is done).
+Any area not covered by the image is filled in black.
+Defaults to `0x000000`.

+At minimum each entry must have `gui_icon` set.

 If you are using a platform that does not set a framebuffer video mode by default (e.g. BIOS), you will need to add a "video" command into your